-Big week for Twitter, Facebook, Google and Apple but major bad news for Tesla.
-Here’s a list of 10 most interesting updates and new stuff over the last week:
+Big week for Twitter, Facebook, Google, and Apple but significant bad news for Tesla.
+Here’s a list of the 10 most exciting updates and new stuff over the last week:

 If you’re seeing 1 percent organic reach from your total base, don’t be sad, many businesses get the same as you.
-To over come this, try to create more sharable content, and spend more on sponsored stories for your good content.
+To overcome this, try to create sharable content and spend more on sponsored stories for your good content.

 2. Twitter Dashboard Mobile App:

-A new mobile application to help businesses and infulencers monitor their names/products/services on twitter by setting up a list of pre-defined keywords, also it’s possible now to schedule tweets right from your mobile phone, in addition to instant analytics.
+A new mobile application to help businesses and influencers monitor their names/products/services on Twitter by setting up a list of pre-defined keywords.
+Also, it’s possible now to schedule tweets right from your mobile phone, in addition to instant analytics.

-Dashboard is currently available for iOS users and Web! coming soon to Android.
+The dashboard is currently available for iOS users and the Web!
+Coming soon to Android.

 3. Apple Might Buy Music App Tidal:

-Apple is in discussions with Tidal about acquiring its music streaming app, Tidal is a music platform own exclusively copyrights for big artists like Beyoncé and Kanye West.
+Apple is discussing acquiring its music streaming app; Tidal is a music platform that exclusively has copyrights for prominent artists like Beyoncé and Kanye West.
 Reported WSJ